Skip to content

 1. the user ID part of it is extracted using ldap_memberattr_format(_re),

 2. then (unless ldap_auth_check is set to off) for each found user ID, the module checks (using the ejabberd authentication subsystem) whether such user exists in the given virtual host.
 It is skipped if the check is enabled and fails.
+This step is here for historical reasons.
+If you have a tidy DIT and properly defined “Roster Filter” and “Group Filter”, it is safe to disable it by setting ldap_auth_check to off — it will speed up the roster retrieval.

-3. the user ID is stored in the list of members in the cache for the given group
+3. the user ID is stored in the list of members in the cache for the given group.

 3. For each item (group name) in the list of groups retrieved in step [step:rfilter]: